harish124/movie-app-react/README.md

 | POST   | `/v1/movies-data/saveMovie`   | Save a new movie               |
 | PUT    | `/v1/movies-data/update/{id}` | Update an existing movie by ID |
 | DELETE | `/v1/movies-data/delete/{id}` | Delete a movie by ID           |

 ---

+## FAQ's

+### Q. I get an error when running `docker-compose up -d` saying `app.jar` not found.
+Why does this happen and how can I fix it?

+**Ans.** This error occurs because JAR files are not committed to GitHub, so Docker cannot find `app.jar` when the containers are started.
+To resolve this, build the Spring Boot application locally by running `mvn clean package` from your IDE or terminal.
+This command will generate the JAR file inside the `target` directory.
+Next, navigate to `/backend/movie`, create a directory named `jars`, move the generated JAR file into this directory, and rename it to `app.jar`.
+After completing these steps, run `docker-compose up -d` again and the application should start successfully.

+### Q2.
+I made changes to the React code and Spring Boot code, but after stopping and restarting `docker-compose`, the changes are not reflected.
+Why?

+**Ans.** This happens because Docker reuses the existing images and does not automatically rebuild them when the source code changes.
+To apply your updates, you need to remove the existing Docker images and rebuild them.
+First, stop and remove the running containers by executing `docker-compose down`.
+Then, list the available images using `docker images` and identify the image ID for your application.
+Remove the image using `docker rmi <image-id>`.
+Finally, run `docker-compose up --build -d` again to rebuild the images and start the containers with the updated code.

+---